moq-wg/moq-transport/draft-ietf-moq-transport.md

 includes all parameters required for a handshake in that version, and parameters for every extension requested by the client that it supports.

-New versions of MOQT MUST specify which extensions can be used with that version.
-New extensions MUST specify the versions with which they can be used.
+New versions of MOQT MUST specify which existing extensions can be used with that version.
+New extensions MUST specify the existing versions with which they can be used.

-If a given extension carries the same information in multiple versions, but might have different optimal values in those versions, there SHOULD be separate SETUP parameter types for that extension in each version.
+If a given parameter carries the same information in multiple versions, but might have different optimal values in those versions, there SHOULD be separate SETUP parameters for that information in each version.

 # Messages {#message}